kaadipranav/watchllm.dev/TASKS.md

 ### Prompt for AI Agent:

 ```
-Add email notifications to WatchLLM using Mailgun:
+Add email notifications to WatchLLM using Resend:

 REQUIREMENTS: